jvkassi/n8n-nodes-grok/README.md

 ## Configuration

-### OpenRouter API Credentials
+### Grok API Credentials

-To use this node, you need to set up OpenRouter API credentials:
+To use this node, you need to set up Grok API credentials:

-1. Sign up for an account at [OpenRouter](https://openrouter.ai/)
+1. Sign up for an account at [Grok](https://grok.ai/)
-2. Generate an API key in your OpenRouter dashboard
+2. Generate an API key in your Grok dashboard
-3. In n8n, create a new credential of type 'OpenRouter API'
+3. In n8n, create a new credential of type 'Grok API'
 4. Enter your API key

 ### Node Parameters